fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 ### Rules of the game

-The proposers get to see the entire image and the label that he/she has to help the guesser guess the label.
+The Proposer gets to see the entire image and the label that they have to help the Guesser guess.
 The sooner the Guesser succeeds, the more points both the Guesser and the Proposer get.
-Example of Image and label : The proposer is shown this image and wants the guesser to guess: GoKart
+Example of Image and label : The Proposer is shown this image and wants the Guesser to guess: GoKart

 <img width="713" alt="Screenshot 2021-10-21 at 18 02 10" src="https://user-images.githubusercontent.com/1608263/138315055-88303986-cdec-4577-a13b-085f7e4dad39.png">

 The image is segmented into multiple segments (in this case 50 segments).
-The proposer can click on any of the segments (one at a time).
-Once the proposer clicks on a segment, that segment appears on the screen of the guesser.
-The Guesser then has to guess the label (unknown to the guesser).
-The guesser is allowed 3 tries
+The Proposer can click on any of the segments (one at a time).
+Once the Proposer clicks on a segment, that segment appears on the screen of the Guesser.
+The Guesser then has to guess the label (unknown to the Guesser).
+The Guesser is allowed 3 tries

-The proposer gets its turn if
+The Proposer gets its turn if
-1) the guesser has three wrong guesses in a row or
+1) the Guesser has three wrong guesses in a row or
-2) The guesser gives up
+2) The Guesser gives up

-Below is an example screen for the guesser after 5 segments have been chosen by the proposer.
-Pretty lousy proposer don't you think ;-)
+Below is an example screen for the Guesser after 5 segments have been chosen by the Proposer.
+Pretty lousy Proposer don't you think ;-)

 <img width="474" alt="Screenshot 2021-10-21 at 18 04 30" src="https://user-images.githubusercontent.com/1608263/138315345-89491740-677f-4a93-bdb6-5aa9e6812c56.png">

-Now the proposer has to judiciously chose the next segment based on the earlier guesses of the guesser.
-The figure above shows 10 segments selected by the proposer in that order.
+Now the Proposer has to judiciously chose the next segment based on the earlier guesses of the Guesser.
+The figure above shows 10 segments selected by the Proposer in that order.
 The number 1 was the first proposal, 2 the second proposal and so on..

-The game ends if the guesser is successfully able to guess the label, or if all segments are opened, or if the guesser decides to quit.
+The game ends if the Guesser is successfully able to guess the label, or if all segments are opened, or if the Guesser decides to quit.

 ### Points system